asyncapi/template-for-generator-templates/README.md

 Templates are highly configurable.
 This Template also showcases most of the configuration options used in action.
 Configurations are stored in the `package.json` file in the [`generator`](#configuration) section.

 Both React and Nunjucks template has `hooks` directory.
 It's a place where you keep hooks that are special JavaScript functions.
-The [Hooks](#hooks) is a native generator feature, not related to React or Nunjucks.
+The [Hooks](#hooks) is a native Generator feature, not related to React or Nunjucks.
 It allows you to plug into different stages of the generation process with some custom logic.

 This Template contains an example implementation of all features includes in the Generator, both in React and in Nunjucks.